BIGJRA/BIGJRA.github.io/src/rejuv.md

 You can find a hidden *Mystery Bowl* in the skinny ledge on the east overlooking the sea.

 Head outside and enter the power plant.
 In the door to the left, head up.
 Pick up the *Metal Coat* here.
 Head down the stairs: for a quest, gather 5 Electric types, and 5 Fire types to donate.
 The easiest way to do this is to breed a mon of each type and take all their babies back.
-Return to each person with the 5 Pokemon to get the *Electrizer* and *Magmarizer.* Pick up 2 *Cell Batteries* next to the Electrodes.
+Return to each person with the 5 Pokemon to get the *Electirizer* and *Magmarizer.* Pick up 2 *Cell Batteries* next to the Electrodes.

 Outside the power plant to the left, you'll find a *Data Drive.*